-I interviewed over a dozen other young women like myself to see what problems they struggle with the most, and one problem kept coming up – poor time management and lack of balance in their lives.
-As I investigated further to understand why they struggled with time management, I realized something.
+I interviewed over a dozen other young women on campus to see what problems they struggle with the most, and one problem kept coming up – causes of poor time management and lack of balance in their lives.

 If you can relate to anything I mentioned above, this post is dedicated to you.